Trailing Lantana: How to Plant, Grow, and Care for Beautiful Flowers

 Temperature & Humidity Preferences

 Trailing lantana plants like it hot, or at least warm.
-They thrive in temperatures between 60-90ĀŗF.
+They thrive in temperatures between 60-90ºF.

 They are sensitive to cold and will die in hard frosts.
 If plants receive a light frost, their sensitive foliage will likely die.
 However, the root system may survive and produce new vegetation in the spring.

 As far as humidity goes, trailing lantana isn’t too particular.
-If humidity remains high for an extended period, plants may develop fungal issues.
+Plants may develop fungal issues if humidity remains high for an extended period.

 Watering

-Trailing lantana plants can handle drought.
-However, you’ll need to regularly water young plants until they grow a robust root system.
+Although trailing lantana plants can handle drought, you’ll need to regularly water young plants until they grow a robust root system.

 When plants are young, water about once or twice a week if you don’t receive any rain.